-Although difficult, but to enhance transparency, the buyer or seller is saddled with the responsibility of computing the gains and losses so as to file the dues or deductions with the appropriate tax authorities.
+Although difficult, to enhance transparency, the buyer or seller is saddled with the responsibility of computing the gains and losses to file the dues or deductions with the appropriate tax authorities.

-Like earlier stated, day trading is not the same everywhere as there are diverse categorization of tax payers, which will be proved in this section.
+As earlier stated, day trading is not the same everywhere as there is a diverse categorization of taxpayers, which will be proved in this section.

-In furtherance, in the United Kingdom, Tax on trading profits in falls into three main categories.
-Such as; Self-employed trading activity, in which a trader is taxed at the same rate with a random Self-employed individual; Speculative , in which the person is free from business tax and capital gains tax owing to betting or other risky trading like binary options, and lastly; a private investor, whose gains and losses will be subject to the capital gains tax .
+In furtherance, in the United Kingdom, Tax on trading profits falls into three main categories.
+Such as; Self-employed trading activity, in which a trader is taxed at the same rate with a random Self-employed individual; Speculative, in which the person is free from business tax and capital gains tax owing to betting or another risky trading like binary options, and lastly; a private investor, whose gains and losses will be subject to the capital gains tax.

-Also, Unlike in other systems, the Australian system is distinct and significant for day traders as they are exempted from any form of capital gains tax.
-According to the Australian Tax Office, a trader if you carry out business activities for the purpose of earning a personal income as investor or you trade often and according to a plan and strategy then you meet these criteria.
-The latter trades more often and keeps a close records of accounts and trades.
-As one of those who meets any of the requirements one is simply to pay tax on the income after any expenses including any losses at one’s personal tax rate.
+Also, unlike in other systems, the Australian system is distinct and significant for day traders as they are exempted from any form of capital gains tax.
+According to the Australian Tax Office, a trader if you carry out business activities to earn a personal income as an investor or you trade often and according to a plan and strategy then you meet these criteria.
+The latter trades more often and keeps a close record of accounts and trades.
+As one of those who meet any of the requirements one is simply to pay tax on the income after any expenses including any losses at one’s tax rate.

 Meanwhile, When it comes to taxes for day trading in the US, one can either be identified as an investor or a trader.

 Although the two terms may be used interchangeably, they are different drastically as it depends on the group they belong to.
-A trader commits his/her time, energy and resources inexecuting trades for at least 16 hours a week, trades nearly every day the market is open and keeps records for the purpose of mastering the market tide while an investor is considered to be in the trade or business of buying and selling securities occasionally because he/she has a full-time job.
+A trader commits his/her time, energy and resources in executing trades for at least 16 hours a week, trades nearly every day the market is open and keeps records to master the market tide while an investor is considered to be in the trade or business of buying and selling securities occasionally because he/she has a full-time job.

 Invariably, when it comes to payment of tax, the trader can deduct his expenses, while the investor’s deductions are most times limited.

-Every detail about each trade is cogent and guessing or leaving sections blank on your tax return may not be favourable.
-Some taxation systems may be so complex that one may need a professional to dissect the complications of such system.
+Every detail about each trade is cogent and guessing or leaving sections blank on your tax return may not be favorable.
+Some taxation systems may be so complex that one may need a professional to dissect the complications of such a system.

 On the other hand, a trader can as well monitor the payment of tax as the end of the tax year is fast approaching.
-There are several softwares that have been designed to simplify the calculations of taxes to be paid instead of having hundreds of trades that the tax man wants to see individual accounts.
+Several kinds of software have been designed to simplify the calculations of taxes to be paid instead of having hundreds of trades that the taxman wants to see individual accounts.

-Have you ever thought of that amount of paperwork, which causes serious headache whenever the tax officer wants to know your profit or loss from each sale and also demand a analysis of the security purchased, the date, sales proceeds, cost and sale date.
+Have you ever thought of that amount of paperwork, which causes serious headaches whenever the tax office wants to know your profit or loss from each sale and also demand an analysis of the security purchased, the date, sales proceeds, cost, and sale date?